Ziltch/IsItABusinessDay/README.md

 TODO:
-Change return from true/false to enum (DayOff, BusinessDay) Add check for if BusinessDay is squeezed in between 2 DayOff's, make that an enum 'SqueezedDay' Look at J8 Time API and replace Calandar API use with it.
-Make Tests for 2016, 2018, and a random year to check that everything works every year Make Test for a leapyear.
+Make Tests for 2016, 2018, and a random year to check that everything works every year Make Test for an entire leapyear.